thundergolfer/thundergolfer.github.io/_drafts/2017-07-07-a-foundational-result-in-machine-learning.md

 > More precisely, a perceptron can implement a mapping from 2N, N-dimensional, input vectors to arbitrary N-dimensional binary output vectors, *subject only to the extremely weak restriction that the input vectors be in **general position**.*

 *General Position* is a very simple property of an input space that has important implications for the storage capacity of the neural network.
 Because we've seen that information can be stored in the network by implementing mappings from some input vector to a binary output vector, the *amount* of mappings possible within the network has direct impact on capacity.
-It turns out that whether or not a neural network can map `2N` inputs to arbitrary binary outputs depends on the input vector group and not just on the architecture of the network.
+So it turns out that whether or not a neural network can map `2N` inputs to arbitrary binary outputs depends also on the input vector group and not just on the architecture of the network.

-#### ! - Explain general position

-General position can be a characteristic of any set of points or geometric objects, but let's first consider a small set of low-dimensional vectors, and a more simple single-layer perceptron that maps inputs to either 0 or 1.
-In order to implement a mapping from inputs to outputs, a single-layer perceptron network must implement a function.
-In our simple case this function determines a dichotomy; points are either 0 or they're 1.
+General position can be a characteristic of any set of points or geometric objects, but let's first consider a small set of low-dimensional vectors, and a more simple single-layer perceptron that maps inputs to either `0` or `1`.
+In order to implement a mapping from inputs to outputs, a single-layer perceptron network must obviously implement a function.
+In our simple case this function determines a dichotomy; points are either `0` or they're `1`.

-##### TODO: Mention the lack of a bias bit
+(Note: The network under discussion here has no ‘bias value’ for simplicity, but ignoring the that does not compromise generality)

 Our small set of low-dimensional vectors looks like this: `{[0,1], [2, 2], [0,5]}`.
 These `3` vectors with dimension `N = 2` could map to one of `8` possible outcomes: `[0,0,0], [0,0,1], [0,1,0] ...
 [1, 1, 1]`.
 The entropy of this variable space is thus `3` (log<sub>2</sub>2<sup>3</sup>).
-The function of our neural network must (<<--- why!) be able to dichotomise these 3 points in those 8 ways.
+The function of our neural network must be able to dichotomise these 3 points in those 8 ways.
+If it doesn’t, then it hasn’t completely removed the entropy of the variable space, and thus can’t claim the full `3` bits of information.

 ### DIAGRAM OF 3 VECTORS IN GENERAL POSITION